 After all, we all know that language lives, breathes and evolves.
 Linguee helps you keep up with all those little changes.

 Finally, Linguee provides you with differences in vocabulary that you may not have even known existed.
 For example, if you look up tromper (mislead/deceive), you’ll also see se tromper (be wrong/make a mistake).
 These small but mighty differences are key to building native-level fluency and Linguee is remarkably good at preparing you for these types of distinctions.

 This is for all you smartphone lovers out there.
 Ascendo App is a great tool to add to your smartphone.
 Though there are many French-English dictionary apps out there, Ascendo is one of the newer ones.

 It also comes with some pretty neat features like a translator, a phrasebook and a verb conjugator (that last one is gold!).
 Basically, it’s the Swiss army knife of French-English dictionaries.

 The added benefit of having it on your phone is that you can carry it with you everywhere.
 That means all your downtime can easily become study time!

 The app is totally free but you can opt to pay for add-ons, such as an extended phrasebook.
 Like most apps, the paid version is way more comprehensive but the free version is pretty great, too.

 Just type a word into the FluentU search box and you’ll see real French videos that have the word.
 You can immediately click the Dialogue tab to see a full transcript from the video alongside a professional English translation, to learn the word’s meaning in context.
-But you can also watch the video, where you’ll get interactive subtitles to learn the word you searched (or any other!).
+But you can also watch the video, where you’ll get interactive subtitles that provide info about every word in the clip.